Skip to product information

 What size solar panel do I need?

 Size depends on your daily energy usage and sun hours.
 A van fridge and lights often need ~200W, while cabins may need 400W+.
-Start with your battery size—our 100Ah LiFePO₄ works well with 200–220W of panels—and scale up from there.

 Can I connect multiple solar panels together?

 Yes.
 Panels can be wired in series (higher voltage) or parallel (higher amps).
-Your controller must support the total voltage and current.
-Our 220W Sapphire panels are easy to pair in either configuration.

 What happens if I oversize or undersize my solar array?